frib-high-level-controls/FLAME/README.md

 User Guide
 ==========
 Install via pip: `pip install flame-code`, libpython3.so is also needed, install `libpython3-dev` on Debian (and its derivatives), or `python3-devel` on RPM-based OS.
+See the following sections for developers' guide.

 Documentation
 =============